Destinations Lorraine / Grand Est region

 Parade ground, 57,000 METZ.

-Jaumont stone illuminating Metz Cathedral, with its magical golden hue emblematic of Lorraine's architectural heritage.
+Pierre de Jaumont stone illuminating Metz Cathedral, a magical golden hue emblematic of Lorraine's architectural heritage.
 Photo selected by monsieurdefrance.com: Paul C. via Pixabay

 Jaumont stone makes Metz Cathedral truly magical / Photo chosen by Monsieur de France: by Paul C. from Pixabay